pitouteng/Guitar/ps5b-readme.txt

  *  Successfully or not?
 As a pair, or individually?
  *  If you completed the AutoGuitar, what does it play?
  **********************************************************************/
+the extra credit is creating another instrument i tried change karplus strong algorithm a little bit but couldn't manage to make it sound more different than guitar

 /**********************************************************************
  *  Does your GuitarString implementation pass the unit tests?
  *  Indicate yes or no, and explain how you know that it does or does not.
  **********************************************************************/
+it pass the unit test.

+when I run the GStest, the output say no error detected